MehakGopal/AP_Project/README.md

-# AP_Project-Tank-Stars
+# Tank-Stars

- A clone of the game TankStars in Java using LibGdx.
+ A clone of the game TankStars in Java using LibGdx designed using various OOPs principles.